CISSP vs Security+: Which Cybersecurity Certification Should You Choose

 CISSP vs Security+: Credential Career Opportunities

-Cybersecurity career opportunities are by no means limited by certification selection (it is hard to believe that any company would fault any employee for pursuing globally recognized certification in support of their work for that company).
-If you have a goal of management, such as breaking into cybersecurity management or advancing your current leadership role, the CISSP credential is preferred due to its increased rigor and longer work experience requirements.
+These positions involve high-level strategy, risk management, and leadership in cybersecurity operations.
+It's also worth noting that cybersecurity career opportunities are not strictly limited by certification selection.
+However, if you have a goal of management, such as breaking into cybersecurity management or advancing your current leadership role, the CISSP credential is preferred due to its increased rigor and longer work experience requirements.

 CISSP vs Security+: Continuing Education Units